Try Hubstaff for 14 days

 You’ll also want a project management tool, which’ll help you organize ongoing work, delegate responsibilities, keep track of deadlines, and most importantly, keep the team in sync.
 We’re big fans of Asana, Wrike, Trello, and Liquidplanner, but honestly?
 You’ve got a wide range of options.
 Check out our guide to 30 online project management solutions.

 Next, figure out which app you’ll use to share and collaborate on files.
 Some teams, for example, love using Google Apps for Work, which lets you easily send around and co-edit spreadsheets, text documents, photos, and videos.
-Others, like Groove HQ, love Dropbox while it doesn’t currently let you create or change files within the app, the platform is rolling out a new feature soon that’ll make it more similar to Google’s suite.

 To guarantee your employees are putting in their best efforts, download Hubstaff or a different time-tracking app.
 With Hubstaff’s lightweight solution, your workers will always have a reason to stay on-track.
 Plus, they’ll gain increased understanding of their work habits—to give you an idea, maybe your graphic designer realizes she always has trouble focusing around 3 P.M.
 With that knowledge, she can decide to take a one-hour break in the afternoon and then return to creating graphics completely refreshed.